armon222/MIST-4600/README.md

 ### Query 1

 Query lists the injuries players on the Lions have suffered playing at their home field.
-Results are ordered by Player's Last Name in descending order.

 ![image](https://github.com/armon222/MIST-4600/assets/62662242/a531848b-c179-4214-9e79-383586a95f40)